leriomaggio/django2-resumable/README.md

 ``django-resumable`` provides **Django 2.1** backend stuff (e.g. `ModelFields`, `Forms`, `staticfiles`) to integrates [`resumable.js`](<https://github.com/23/Resumable.js>) in Django apps and admin.

+This projects build on the original `django-resumable` by [jeanphix](https://github.com/jeanphix/django-resumable), which is not maintained anymore, and does not support Django 2.x

 #### `ICYM`:

 (from the [documentation](https://github.com/23/resumable.js/blob/master/README.md))